o-jasper/alt_require.lua/readme.md

 I wanted a permissive license, it is under the MIT license accompanied.

 ## TODO
 * Better testing.
 What do metatables on the server do?

-* Apply it to something..
+Does the select-where-to-run portion work nicely?

 * Can javascript talk to it?

-* `name` passed each time is pretty much useless, it is basically always `"require"`.